pjerrot/kRakenAPI/README.md

 Designed for myself - and others who know R and want to become crypto rich ;)

-Use of functions are entirely at own risk!
+Use of functions is entirely at own risk!

 Functions were written from looking at RBitcoin package - so thank you very much to Jan Gorecki for his work.
 I only wrote these api functions to enable trading etc. with coins not currently supported in Rbitcoin package